rebootoio/vaxiin-server/README.md

 - vendor-agnostic automation

 ## Quick Start Guide
-To get started quickly with all of the components, follow the guide at the [sandbox repository](https://github.com/rebootoio/vaxiin-sandbox)
+To view a demo and get started quickly, follow the guide at the [sandbox repository](https://github.com/rebootoio/vaxiin-sandbox)

 ## Components